jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 as a ABS\_MISC which is a hard code device ID.
 Of these two, the MSC\_SERIAL is the most useful to user land.

-For most tablets, the Stylus and Mouse events are hard code to serial \# 1 and Pad button events are hard coded to either 0xffffffff (-1) for Intous series or to 0xf0 for all others tablets.
-Its OK that all tools in group 1 (Stylus and Mouse) are assigned to the same serial \# because they are mutually exclusive.
+For Protocol 4 tablets, the Stylus and Mouse events are hard code to serial \# 1 and Pad button events are hard coded to 0xf0.
+Its OK that all tools in group 1 (Stylus and Mouse) are assigned to the same serial
+\# because they are mutually exclusive.

-For Intous 1 and 2 devices, the Pad data is assigned to channel 0xffffffff (-1) and the Stylus/Mouse data are assigned a dynamic positive serial \#.
-These tablets could theoretically allow multiple tools to be in proximity at the same time but because of Linux Input layer limitations this is not allowed.
-One possible future solution is to switch to Linux Multi-Touch Input events to avoid event filtering.
+For Protocol 5 devices (Intuos and Cintiq series), the Pad device is assigned to channel 0xffffffff (-1) and all other tools are assigned a unique serial \# read from tool by hardware.
+Intous and Intuos 2 tablets support up to 2 tools within group 1 or 2 to be in proximity at same time which means when switching between two tools within group 1 then applications must account for Linux event filtering.

-Its important to note that buttons located on the tablet pad are treated as a tool and send an BTN\_TOOL\_FINGER event while generic tablets just send those button events as needed. xf86-input-wacom currently has issues with generic tablet's approach but this will hopefully be resolved soon.
+Its important to note that buttons located on the tablet pad are treated as a tool and send an BTN\_TOOL\_FINGER event while generic tablets just send those button events as needed.

-The following shows events returned from a hypothetical wacom tablet and indentation shows implied hierarchy of events.
+The following shows events returned from a hypothetical Wacom tablet and indentation shows implied hierarchy of events.
 When a BTN\_TOOL\_\* goes out of proximity, a well behaved wacom kernel driver will also reset all items under its hierarchy to a known fixed value (zero).
 Also of note,